Skarlett/Skarlett/README.md

 ### Hi there 👋

-My portfolio is still a work in progress,
+My portfolio is still a work in progress, hope you understand.

+Hello, I'm a software developer from the greater chicago area with no formal or academic experience.
+Though I've been writing software for roughly 10 years now.

+I perfer working with the following languages:
+  + Python
+  + Rust
+  + Javascript
+  + Java
 #### rust
 + scurry is a network service discovery service tool built on tokio
 + charsub is just a string permutator